trentlarson/lives-of-gifts/README.md

 ### Credits

 All pictures include people we know personally.
+* group-chat-square.png is from a speaking and networking event on April 21, 2021.
+* hand-up.png is from a group trust actvity on August 3, 2010.
+* lifting-walls-square.png is from an international volunteer home building on January 2, 2020
 * love-thy-neighbor-poster.png is from a protest against race division on April 25, 2021.
 * make-smiles-contagious.png is from a cleanup and mask trashing on March 21, 2021.
-* group-chat-square.png is from a speaking and networking event on April 21, 2021.
+* trophy-presentation.png is from a trophy presentation on April 20, 2013.
-* lifting-walls-square.png is from an international volunteer home building on January 2, 2020

 ---